 BEGIN QUERY LOGGING WITH USECOUNT ON "TheDatabase";

 The previous statement turns on object usage count logging for all database objects in the database “TheDatabase.”
 Statistics are database objects like any other object, such as tables, views, etc. This is how it works.

 As soon as OUC is activated, each object access (or what’s interesting for us: access to a statistic) is counted in the DBC table DBC.ObjectUsage

 DBC.ObjectUsage and some other DBC tables offer some valuable information which helps us to identify unused statistics:

 When was OUC activated for the considered statistics?

 When were the statistics used the last time by the Optimizer (probably the most important question)?

-I showed you how to detect unused statistics, but what about the ones who are missing (Those statistics, the Optimizer would need to build its execution plan)?
+I showed you how to detect unused statistics, but what about those missing (Those statistics, the Optimizer would need to build its execution plan)?

-Two additional logging options have been implemented in Teradata 14.10, giving us exactly this information:
+Two additional logging options have been implemented in Teradata 14.10, giving us precisely this information: